 Need more convincing?
 Here are just three ways a marketing roadmap can help drive your product to real success:

 A marketing roadmap visualizes the project for all key stakeholders.
 Meetings are all well and good, but there’s a limit to how much we can understand by simply talking about something.
 A well-designed marketing roadmap provides a visual representation of the project over time, so the whole team knows where they’re going — and why.

 The marketing roadmap allows marketing teams to prioritize their tasks.
 Hopping back to our storytelling analogy again: there’s a reason why chapters are numbered.
 Certain tasks need to take place before others in order to reach the goal successfully — in product development speak, these are called ‘dependencies'.
 A marketing roadmap gives visibility of key dependencies and allows for re-prioritization if things change.

-Finally, a marketing roadmap will help to align teams who are often siloed or otherwise disconnected.
-Telling that brand story isn’t possible if nobody’s talking to one another, so the marketing roadmap gives the whole team visibility what everyone else is up to.
+Finally, a marketing roadmap will help to align teams that are often siloed or otherwise disconnected.
+Telling that brand story isn’t possible if nobody’s talking to one another, so the marketing roadmap gives the whole team visibility of what everyone else is up to.
 This transparency also ensures no single area of the strategy is left unattended for too long.

 If you’re a marketer who’s had difficulty sticking to a marketing plan, the solution may well lie in using a roadmap instead.